DIY Cucumber Wasabi Deodorant

 Hello Everybody! 🙂

-Today I will briefly talk about the water we use in our DIYs and explain how to calculate its amount in our formulation (I have received many questions of explanation 🙂 I thought it was clear but apparently it was not so).
+Today I will briefly talk about the water I use in my Formulations and how I calculate its amount (I have received many questions of explanation 🙂 I thought it was clear but apparently it was not so).

 Water

-We already know that whenever we use water in our cosmetics, we need to add preservative because where there is water, there is life and therefore bacteria of any sort might be enjoying the swimming poo.l 😀
+Whenever I use water in my formulas, I need to add preservative because where there is water, there is life and therefore bacteria and mold of any sort might be enjoying the swimming pool 😀

 KEEP ON READING